Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 The king ordered, "Begin."
 The soldiers nodded and went to the control panel.
 Energy was drawn in from its reserves; the mere heat released by the mechanism shone the room bright red.
 The balls within the barrel gathered flames that joined with the other side.
 Pyra watched it gathered energy in silence.

-"**PYRAAAAAAA!!!**" Her eyes lit up when Rex's voiced from the distance.
+"**PYRAAAAAAA!!!**" Her eyes lit up when Rex's voiced echoed in the distance.

 She had already prepared to die, but now she felt content.
 Even if he was late, at least, at least let me see him one more time. "**Rex!**"